What is it like to live on Ulleungdo island in South Korea? How to prepare for moving to Ulleungdo island?

-I have also come to learn to love the steep hills I walk up to get to my schools, it is excellent exercise, and the views are amazing.
+I have also learned to love the steep hills I walk up to get to my schools, it is excellent exercise, and the views are amazing.

-When the weather comes in, and it is challenging to be out, then I do struggle with my small apartment.
+When the weather comes in and it is challenging to be out, I struggle with my small apartment.
 It can sometimes be depressing to be stuck in a small space.

 What are your favorite things to do on Ulleungdo island?

-It is a long narrow pathway that is built right into the side of the mountain next to the sea, and it is absolutely stunning.
+It is a long narrow pathway built right into the side of the mountain next to the sea, and it is absolutely stunning.

 On warm evenings I love to stop off at one of the tiny restaurants along the walk and have a beer while listening to the ocean.

 There is so much to see here!
-Definitely take in the sea walkway in Dodong, and also take the cable car up to the Dokdo viewing platform.
+Definitely take in the sea walkway in Dodong and take the cable car up to the Dokdo viewing platform.